Any contestant who helps out another contestant by giving them more of something after they run out.

 Episode 5 had two:

 The blue team were undergoing a pressure test because they lost to the red team.
 When team captain Frank is told he can pick any member of the team to escape the pressure test, Gordon adds the fact that he can pick himself.
 Frank immediately says no because he was responsible for the outcome and it was partly his fault they lost to begin with.
 Then when he tries to pick Felix, who's idea had been better than Frank's, she too refuses.
 This happens again with Scott, another contestant, and the opportunity is finally picked up by Stacey, but you can tell how she hates herself for doing it as she accepts while on the verge of tears.
 It might be Honour Before Reason, but damn if it isn't incredible to watch.

 Adding to the heartwarming, she ended up winning the whole damn competition.

 In episode 6, Joe asks Monti why she lacks confidence despite producing great dishes, to the point he can even feel a subtle sadness in her cooking.
-When Monti says it's due to her recent divorce, Joe remarked: "Well he's missing out on some great cooking then."
+When Monti says it's due to her recent divorce, Joe remarked: "Well, he's missing out on some great cooking then."

 Ryan and Tali are both strong contenders for the show's biggest Jerkass, but episode 7 really demonstrated their bond.
 Both ended up in the bottom two after the Pressure Test, and Gordon asked the one who knew he did worse to be honourable and remove his apron.
 Ryan quickly sacrifices himself to keep Tali in the competition.

 Episode 9 the pressure test was to make tortellini.
 While Joe demonstrates the process of making and folding tortellini to the contestants, Josh is shown up in the gallery with the other safe contestants moving Christine's hands through the motions and thereby teaching her how to fold tortellini.